code4me/4me-sdk-graphql-dotnet/README.md

 The response from this request includes information necessary for linking these attachments.

 ## Events API
-The .NET SDK provides access to the 4me Events API as well.
-For more information check out the [4me developer pages](https://developer.4me.com/v1/requests/events/).
+The .NET SDK provides access to the 4me Events REST API.
+For more information, please visit the [4me developer pages](https://developer.4me.com/v1/requests/events/).

+## Bulk API
+The .NET SDK provides access to the 4me Bulk REST API, enabling data import and export.
+For more information, please visit the [4me developer pages](https://developer.4me.com/v1/bulk/).

 ## Multiple tokens
 The client allows for the use of multiple authentication tokens.
 A single token is limited to 3600 API requests per hour or 5000 points per hour for Query Cost.
 In some situations, this may not be sufficient.